cloudscaling/redhat-kvm/README.rst

       ./overcloud-install.sh

 And then last command shows deploy command that can be used in current shell or in the screen utility

+If you already have deployed undercloud then you can patch it once for ScaleIO templates and then deploy OpenStack with ScaleIO as you want using ScaleIO templates and environment files from 'overcloud' directory.

 Instructions was used